samuel1109123/0-Pong/README.md

 # 🏓 Pong

-You can view the pretty version of the notes [here](https://jac-cs-game-programming-f21.github.io/Notes/#/0-Pong/).
+You can view the pretty version of the notes [here](https://jac-cs-game-programming-fall22.github.io/Notes/#/0-Pong/).

-## 🎯 Objective
+## 🎯 Objectives

 - **HTML5 Canvas w/ JS**: This is the programming language that we'll be using throughout the course.
-You should be familiar with the HTML5 `<canvas>` element from Web I.
+We'll also learn about the [HTML `<canvas>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas).
 - **Drawing Shapes and Text**: Two of the most basic principles of game development, being able to draw shapes and text is what will allow us to render our game on a screen.
 - **DeltaTime and Velocity**: DeltaTime, arguably one of the most important variables that we keep track of in any game framework, is the time elapsed since the last frame of execution in our game.
 We'll see how this concept relates to velocity.
 - **Game State**: Every game is composed of a series of states (e.g., the title screen state, gameplay state, menu state, etc.), so it will be important to understand this concept since we'll want different rendering logic and update logic for each state.